 United’s Current Delayed / Lost Baggage Policy

-Here’s the official United Airlines lost baggage policy as of 2020.
-Note that it says, “If we can’t find your bag after three days, we’ll pay you $1,500 for the value of the bag and its contents without requiring any documentation.
-We’ll also reimburse you for the amount you paid.”
+Here’s the official United Airlines lost baggage policy as of 2022.
+Note that it says, “If we’re unable to find your bag after five days, you may be eligible for $1,500 for the value of your baggage and its contents without requiring any documentation.”

 Wow!
 I wish this lost luggage policy had been in place when I traveled!
 I would’ve gladly taken $1500 instead of actually finding my bag.